 Makes 2 servings.

 - The shirataki for this recipe are measured drained.
 Water amounts vary by package.
 About 10% to 20% may be water weight.

 - The fennel must be thinly sliced – indeed, shaved.

-- Shichimi togarashi is a popular Japanese spice blend.
-It is sold in some supermarkets, usually in the sushi section.
-The blend includes chilies, orange peel, sesame seeds, pepper, seaweed and ginger.
+S is for Shichimi Togarashi: This popular Japanese chili seasoning is sold in some supermarkets, usually in the sushi section.
+The spice blend includes chilies, orange peel, sesame seeds, pepper, seaweed and ginger.

 After dividing shirataki between serving bowls, add mushrooms to stock and simmer 1 minute.
 Add carrot, fennel, spinach and tofu.
 Simmer 1 minute.
 Ladle onto noodles.
 Sprinkle with shichimi togarashi.
 Garnish with cilantro and green onions.